Biodiversity and catchment management

 Three levels of funding ranging from £500 to £10,000 is available to organisations keen to enhance biodiversity within the Cambridge Water area of supply.

-Applications are welcomed from schools, youth groups, charities or community organisations.
+“At Cambridge Water, we recognise the importance of the local environment, and the part we play in the conservation and enhancement of biodiversity.
+Increasing the variety of natural living things and the diversity of the habitats where they live not only benefits wildlife, it can also enhance local communities and our open spaces.”Applications are welcomed from schools, youth groups, charities or community organisations.
 They must either own the land or have permission from the landowner for the project and the work cannot have already taken place.

 - Applications window open: 1 May- 31 July